Billy Sunday: Social and political views

 Sunday was a lifelong Republican, and he espoused the mainstream political and social views of his native Midwest: individualism, competitiveness, personal discipline, and opposition to government regulation.
 Writers such as Sinclair Lewis, Henry M. Tichenor, and John Reed attacked Sunday as a tool of big business, and poet Carl Sandburg called him a "four-flusher" and a "bunkshooter."
 Nevertheless, Sunday sided with Progressives on some issues.
 For example, he denounced child labor and supported urban reform and women's suffrage.
 Sunday condemned capitalists "whose private lives are good, but whose public lives are very bad", as well as those "who would not pick the pockets of one man with the fingers of their hand" but who would "without hesitation pick the pockets of eighty million people with fingers of their monopoly or commercial advantage."
-Although he never lost his sympathy for the poor and sincerely tried to bridge the gulf between the races during the zenith of the Jim Crow era, Sunday did receive contributions from members of the Second Ku Klux Klan during the 1920s.
-For instance, in 1927, in Bangor, Maine, Sunday's music director, Homer Rodeheaver, told Klansmen who briefly interrupted the service that "he did not believe that any organization that marched behind the Cross of Christ and the American Flag could be anything but a power for good."
+Sunday expressed sympathy for the poor and tried to bridge the gulf between the races during the zenith of the Jim Crow era.
+However, Sunday regularly received contributions from members of the Second Ku Klux Klan during the 1920s.
+In another instance, in 1927, in Bangor, Maine, Sunday's partner and music director, Homer Rodeheaver, told Klansmen who briefly interrupted the service that "he did not believe that any organization that marched behind the Cross of Christ and the American Flag could be anything but a power for good."
+Sunday himself praised Klansmen who assisted the police in vice raids.

-Sunday was a passionate supporter of World War I. In 1918 he said, "I tell you it is [Kaiser] Bill against Woodrow, Germany against America, Hell against Heaven."
+Sunday was a passionate supporter of America entering World War I. In 1918 he said, "I tell you it is [Kaiser] Bill against Woodrow, Germany against America, Hell against Heaven."
 Sunday raised large amounts of money for the troops, sold war bonds, and stumped for recruitment.

 Sunday had been an ardent champion of temperance from his earliest days as an evangelist, and his ministry at the Chicago YMCA had given him first-hand experience with the destructive potential of alcohol.
 Sunday's most famous sermon was "Get on the Water Wagon", which he preached on countless occasions with both histrionic emotion and a "mountain of economic and moral evidence."
 Sunday said, "I am the sworn, eternal and uncompromising enemy of the Liquor Traffic.
 I have been, and will go on, fighting that damnable, dirty, rotten business with all the power at my command."
 Sunday played a significant role in arousing public interest in Prohibition and in the passage of the Eighteenth Amendment in 1919.
 When the tide of public opinion turned against Prohibition, he continued to support it.
 After its repeal in 1933, Sunday called for its reintroduction.

 Sunday also opposed eugenics, recent immigration from southern and eastern Europe, and the teaching of evolution.
 Further, he criticized such popular middle-class amusements as dancing, playing cards, attending the theater, and reading novels.
 However, he believed baseball was a healthy and even patriotic form of recreation, so long as it was not played on Sundays.